grnydawn/SetBuilders.jl/docs/src/index.md

 is_member(C, 1, on_notamember=F)
 ```

+The above example demonstrates how to identify the set that fails the
+membership test among the sets in the set composition using set event and
+set description features.

 The value `1` is not a member of set `C` because the predicate of set `B`
 excludes it.
-The output from the previous code indicates that the "=>"
+The following output from the previous code indicates that
-mark correctly identifies set `B` as the reason for exclusion.
+the "=>" mark correctly identifies set `B` as the reason for exclusion.

 ```julia
 { x ∈ A | 0 < x < 4 }, where